+et,

+1. For conducting an annual leave bid, management will develop options including but not limited to walk-up appointments, electronic bids, phone in bids, electronic bid submissions and proxy bidding.
+Management will notify and consult upon request with the designated union representative for their airport on the method(s) being used to conduct the annual leave bid prior announcing the dates the annual leave bid as described in Section 5C.
+(AGREED 8/1/12 1:34pm)

+An AFGE officer or designated representative will be present during the entire bid process to observe and assist officers who bid by telephone or proxy.
+(AFGE 8/1/12; TSA does not agree 8/2/12)

-- a) For conducting an annual leave bid, management will develop options including but not limited to walk-up appointments, electronic bids, phone in bids, electronic bid submissions, and proxy bidding.
-Management will notify and consult upon request with the designated union representative for their airport on the method(s) being used to conduct the annual leave bid prior to announcing the dates of the annual leave bid as described in Section E.3. - b) Where an airport does not provide an alternative to in-person bidding (e.g. an electronic process, telephonic selection, or proxy) and the employee's only option is to bid in person at a time outside his/her normal duty hours, the employee will receive call back pay. - c) AFGE and TSA will establish a national protocol for conducting an annual bid by proxy. - 8.
-During the annual leave bid, Management will update and post all awarded and open annual bid lines on a daily basis, at the close of the bidding day, absent extenuating circumstances, and post the bid results at the end of the completed annual leave bid.
-Complete listings of employees and annual leave bids are Sensitive Security Information (SSI) and will be restricted appropriately. - 9.
-After the annual leave bid is completed, employees may submit annual leave requests on a first-come-first-served basis for the current annual leave calendar. - 10.
-It is the employee's responsibility to bid and schedule use-or-lose leave to avoid forfeiture. - 11.
-At all airports, management will maintain available leave calendars.
+3. Where an airport does not provide an alternative to in-person bidding, (e.g. and electronic process, telephonic selection, or proxy) and the employee's only option is to bid in person at a time outside this/her normal duty hours, the employee will receive call back pay.
+(AFGE 8/1/12 sent 8/1/12 12:08a.m.
+8/2.; TSA agrees 8/1/12 sent 8/2 at 12:30 a.m.)

+- 4. AFGE and TSA will establish a national protocol for conducting an annual bid by proxy.
+(AFGE 8/1/12; TSA agreed 8/2/12 at 2:09 a.m.) - H. During the annual leave bid, Management will update and post all awarded and open annual bid lines on a daily basis, at the close of the bidding day, absent extenuating circumstances, and post the bid results at the end of the completed annual leave bid.
+Complete listings of employees and annual leave bids are Sensitive Security Information (SSI) and will be restricted appropriately.
+AGREED 7/12/12

+I. After the annual leave bid is completed, employees may submit annual leave requests on a first come first served basis for the current annual leave calendar.
+(TSA Counter 5/21/12; AFGE agreed 6/7/12)

+It is the employee's responsibility to bid and schedule use-or-lose leave to avoid forfeiture.
+(AFGE 6/7/12; TSA agreed 6/7/12)

+- K. At all airports, management will maintain available leave calendars.
 The leave calendar will show all available and unavailable dates and make them accessible to all employees.
 Management will update the leave calendar at least once per pay period.
+AGREED 7/12/12 - 8.
+CANCELLATION OF SCHEDULED ANNUAL LEAVE

+Employees are encouraged to cancel scheduled annual leave no later than two weeks prior to the start of the scheduled leave or as soon as possible.
+AGREED 7/12/12

+V Gage 8/1/12